CS201 Difficulty Level Descriptions

 Level 4 leaves a blank project page unless there is any starter code for the particular activity.

-Students can click on any beacons that are provided that will ask a guiding question about suggested sections of code.
+Students can click on beacons to reveal guiding questions for suggested sections of code.

 Level 5 leaves a blank project unless there is starter code already provided within a particular activity.